 - Xenon bulbs are two to three times brighter than halogen bulbs.

-- Greater illumination from xenon headlights also brings stylish looks.
+- Greater illumination from xenon headlights also adds a stylish look.

-- HID/xenon headlights typically last longer than halogen lights.
+- Xenon headlights typically last longer than halogen lights.

 Cons of Xenon Headlights